SCRT-HQ/VaporShell/docs/index.md

         1. [Upgrading your WMF installation to the latest version](http://aka.ms/wmf5latest)
         2. [Installing the module via MSI installer directly](http://go.microsoft.com/fwlink/?LinkID=746217&clcid=0x409)

+**BONUS:** Support for validating the template has been added into `Export-Vaporshell`, with create-stack planned to be added soon as well.
+To ensure cross-platform compatibility, these leverage the [AWS CLI tools](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html).
+In order to take advantage of them, you will need to have the AWS CLI tools [installed](http://docs.aws.amazon.com/cli/latest/userguide/installing.html), [configured](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration) and **available in your PATH**.

+Running `Export-Vaporshell -Path $file -ValidateTemplate` is the same as running the following command against the resulting JSON template:

+`aws cloudformation validate-template --template-body fileb://$fileUrlConverted`

+Have any suggestions to extend that?
+Let us know!
+[Click here to view the AWS CLI command reference for Cloudformation](http://docs.aws.amazon.com/cli/latest/reference/cloudformation/index.html)

 ### Installing the Module

 To install Vaporshell from the PowershellGallery, open Powershell and run the following command: